vevladdd/ROE-Waterfall/README.md

 Work-in-progress Waterfall configs for Realism Overhaul mods.

+As it currently stands, Waterfall is a moving target that is still itself in heavy development.
+We always target the latest release of Waterfall, so **if something does not work, your first step should be to verify that you have updated ALL relevant mods**.

 **Support requests and bug reports should be directed here, NOT to Waterfall, Realism Overhaul, or any other mods.**

 ## INSTALLATION INSTRUCTIONS